Large furnace riveted and welded components

 Submerged Arc Welding

-Suitable for long straight welds and circumferential welds (such as longitudinal and circumferential seams of cylinders).
+Suitable for long straight welds and circumferential seams (such as longitudinal and circumferential seams of cylindrical shells).

 MAG (CO2 or mixed gas), MIG (inert gas).
-Widely used, highly flexible (manual, semi-automatic, automatic), suitable for various positions and joint types.
+Widely used and highly versatile (manual, semi-automatic, automatic), suitable for various positions and joint types.

 Shielded Metal Arc Welding

-Suitable for positions difficult to automate, short welds, and repair welding.
-Lower efficiency, relies on welder skill.
+Suitable for positions that are difficult to automate, short welds, and repair welding.
+It is less efficient and relies heavily on the welder's skill.

 Electroslag Welding

-Used for butt welding of ultra-thick plates, high efficiency, minimal deformation.
+Designed for butt welding of ultra-thick plates, it offers high efficiency and minimal deformation.

 Stress

-Flame straightening, mechanical straightening (press, etc.) to control welding deformation.
+Flame straightening, mechanical straightening (using a press), to control welding deformation.

-Precision machining such as milling, boring, drilling on key mating surfaces and hole positions.
+Perform precision machining operations such as milling, boring, and drilling on critical mating surfaces and hole locations.

 Visual Inspection

-Surface defects (cracks, undercut appearance inspection (VT), porosity, arc pits, etc.).
+Surface defects (cracks, undercut appearance inspection (VT), porosity, arc craters, etc.).

 Ultrasonic Testing (UT)

-Detect internal defects (lack of fusion, incomplete penetration, slag inclusion, cracks, etc.), especially important for thick plates.
+Detecting internal defects (such as lack of fusion, incomplete penetration, slag inclusions, and cracks) is especially critical for thick plates.

 Radiographic Testing (RT)

-Directly displays internal defects, commonly used for important butt joints.
+Intuitively displays internal defects and is commonly used for critical butt joints.

 Magnetic Particle Testing (MT)